Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and

 - The brush head is difficult to clean, and it is an effort to distribute toothpaste evenly.

 In order to provide a clear indication of how well the V-White toothbrush cleaned my teeth, I obtained a packet of dental disclosing tablets.
 These pellets contain a bright dye that will stain plaque but not affect enamel.

 I first brushed with the V-White toothbrush, selecting the strongest setting.
 The next step was to chew a dental disclosing tablet and swish it around in my mouth for 30 seconds.
-I then spat out the residue and rinsed with water.
+I then spat out the residue and rinsed it with water.

 The front of the teeth remained dye-free, although there were pinkish outlines around a couple of front-facing fillings.
 At the rounded sections where teeth met, a great deal of dye remained.
 I also noticed streaks of pink on all biting surfaces.